 Each Faculty and Service has its own HS&E committee.
 These serve to enable local HS&E issues to be raised and addressed by managers and other employees.

-ASHECs: Each Faculty and Service has one or more area coordinators whose primary role is to support management in ensuring the effective implementation of HS&E requirements locally and to provide guidance as necessary to local staff and students.
+ASHECs: Each Service has one or more area coordinator whose primary role is to support management in ensuring the effective implementation of HS&E requirements locally and to provide guidance as necessary to local staff and students.

 University employees are served by a number of Trade Union Safety Representatives who may act on their behalf with regards to HS&E issues.